renjithsraj/django_payubiz/README.md

         Add following parameters in the project settings.py(project/settings.py)

-        Note : For the Testing purpose you don't need to include these parameters in the projects.
+        Note : For the Testing purpose you don't need to include ['PAYMENT_MODE', 'MERCHANT_KEY','MERCHANT_SALT'] in the projects.

         * PAYMENT_MODE
           * The value should be one of the items from the list ['production', 'test']